AdrienVannson/doreisa-internship/report/report.typ

 Until now, the simulation nodes of the cluster were also in charge of analysing the data.
 Performing the analysis _in situ_ -- directly on the machine producing the data -- can be a good solution, especially in situations where the simulation code runs on the GPU of the machine.
 In this case, it usually lets CPU cores idle, so they can be used by the analytics without overhead.

-However, some simulations run only on CPU, and performing the analysis of the data on the simulation nodes would disturb it in an unacceptable manner. _In transfer_ analytic helps solving this problem by making simulation processes send their data to other machines dedicated to the analysis.
+However, some simulations run only on CPU, and performing the analysis of the data on the simulation nodes would disturb it in an unacceptable manner. _In transit_ analytic helps solving this problem by making simulation processes send their data to other machines dedicated to the analysis.
 The simulation is only paused during the time the data is sent to the analytics machines, and can resume while the analysis is ongoing.

 #place(
   auto,